How to Make Homemade Applesauce: Basic Recipe & 3+5 Tips

-Therefore, applesauce also offers some health benefits.
+Applesauce, coming from apples, offers the same health benefits.
 Moreover, it contains the sleep hormone melatonin, which promotes sleep.
 As a tip, take a spoonful of applesauce about two hours before you go to bed and it will help you fall asleep more easily.

 Nutritional Values and Calories in Applesauce

-Since applesauce is basically just apples, especially the homemade version is very healthy.
+Since homemade applesauce is basically just apples, it is an especially healthy version.

 There are many important trace elements and vitamins in apples.
 These include the minerals calcium, magnesium, phosphorus and potassium.